GPrathap/ros_viz_tools/README.md

 markers.publish();
 ```

-Then you can open Rviz and see the markers published in the frame `ros_viz_tools` and topic `demo_marker`.
+Then you can open Rviz and see the markers published in the frame `ros2_viz_tools` and topic `demo_marker`.
 Don't forget clear your markers at the beginning of every loop:

 ```c++
 markers.clear();